Tropical Storm Helene forms in Caribbean and is expected to become a hurricane and move toward US

 The disturbance is expected to slip through waters separating Cuba from Mexico’s Yucatán Peninsula late Tuesday and then head north to the Gulf Coast.

 Up to 8 inches of rain is forecast for western Cuba and the Cayman Islands with isolated total of some 12 inches (30 centimeters).
-Up to 4 inches (10 centimeters) of rain is expected for the eastern Yucatán Peninsula, with isolated total of more than 6 inches (15 centimeters) inches.
+Up to 6 inches (15 centimeters) of rain is expected for the eastern Yucatán Peninsula, with isolated total of more than 8 inches (20 centimeters).

 A storm surge of up to 15 feet (5 meters) was forecast from Ochlockonee River, Florida, to Chassahowitzka, and up to 10 feet (3 meters) from Chassahowitzka to Anclote River and from Indian Pass to Ochlockonee River.